Skip to main content

 Technical Analysis

-CVE-2025-11537 is a vulnerability identified in the Red Hat Build of Keycloak, an open-source identity and access management solution widely used for single sign-on and authentication.
-The flaw arises when Keycloak's logging is configured to use verbose, user-supplied patterns such as the predefined 'long' pattern.
-Under these configurations, sensitive HTTP headers including Authorization and Cookie headers are logged in cleartext.
+CVE-2025-11537 identifies a security vulnerability in the Red Hat Build of Keycloak, an open-source identity and access management solution.
+The flaw arises when the logging format is configured to a verbose, user-supplied pattern such as the predefined 'long' pattern.
+Under these configurations, sensitive HTTP headers including Authorization and Cookie are logged in cleartext within application logs.
 These headers often contain bearer tokens or session cookies that serve as authentication credentials.
-If an attacker gains read access to these log files, they can extract these credentials and impersonate legitimate users, leading to full account compromise.
-The vulnerability requires the attacker to have low privileges (local access) and user interaction to enable or trigger verbose logging.
-The CVSS v3.1 score is 5.0 (medium severity), reflecting the moderate complexity of exploitation and the significant confidentiality impact without affecting integrity or availability.
-No known public exploits have been reported.
-The vulnerability highlights improper output neutralization in logging mechanisms, a common security oversight that can leak sensitive data through logs.
-Since Keycloak is often deployed in enterprise and government environments, the exposure of authentication tokens can have serious security implications if logs are not properly secured or if verbose logging is enabled in production environments.
+If an attacker gains read access to these logs, they can extract these credentials and use them to impersonate legitimate users, potentially leading to full account compromise.
+The vulnerability requires that the attacker has some level of local or limited privileges to access the log files, as well as user interaction to enable or trigger verbose logging.
+The CVSS 3.1 score of 5.0 reflects a medium severity, considering the attack vector is local (AV:L), with low attack complexity (AC:L), requiring privileges (PR:L) and user interaction (UI:R).
+The impact on confidentiality is high (C:H), but integrity and availability are not affected (I:N, A:N).
+There are no known exploits in the wild at the time of publication, and no patches or mitigation links are provided in the source data.
+This vulnerability highlights the risk of improper output neutralization in logging mechanisms, emphasizing the need to avoid logging sensitive authentication data in verbose logs.

 Potential Impact